A detail of Denis' layered glasswork

 Student Supply List:

-A wide variety of writing tools: pens, brushes, ruling pens, droppers, automatic pens, etc.;
+A variety of your favourite writing tools: e.g., dip-pens, brushes, ruling pens, droppers, automatic pens, etc.

-A few sheets of heavy tracing paper, polyester drafting film (e.g., Duralar or frosted Mylar).
+A few sheets of heavy tracing vellum, or even better, polyester drafting film (e.g., Duralar or frosted Mylar).
 This is a sheet like tracing paper but is made of polyester and therefore is waterproof- (commonly used for architectural drawings that need dimensional stability).
+Get the opalescent or frosted finish like tracing vellum rather than like acetate.
+It is harder to find these days, so heavy tracing is the alternative.

-several sheets of better quality paper, including some black or dark navy
+Several sheets of better quality paper, including some coloured sheets, such as Canson Mi-Tientes.

 Some texts or a quotation book.